Analytical Capabilities

 Carbon Monoxide concentration and stable isotope analyses on air and ice core samples

 Our lab houses a system designed to analyze the concentration and stable isotopic composition of carbon monoxide (δ13CO and δC18O) on just a few nanograms of CO.
 Stable isotopes of CO are useful tracers of changes in CO sources.
-The system is currently in final stages of development and would ultimately be applicable for studies of the modern atmosphere as well as the ancient atmosphere (from ice cores).
+The system is capable of measurements of CO stable isotopes in small air samples and we hope to ultimately use it to also make measurements of ice core samples.
 The system consists of:

 Methane, ethane, carbon monoxide, and carbon dioxide concentration